 The 2010 Rose is extremely delicate in color in the bottle – showing fainter colors of pink and orange.
 This wine saw just a kiss of skin before being pressed (usually merely 3-5 hours).
 As a result of the color we were expecting a fairly light Rose on the palate – not so – and this is a testament to the richness of fruit from this particular terroir.
 This is a Rose of Cabernet Sauvignon and is a wine they make every year from a dedicated block in their vineyard; this is not an afterthought wine – it is one of their three primary wines made each year – truly a hand crafted Rose.

 Aromatically it is pleasing with delicate aromas of strawberry and raspberry.
 The palate shows nice acidity with flavors that linger for some time on a relatively long finish for a wine of this style.
 The palate has good depth of character (this wine is aged on the lees).

-The 2009 Cabernet Sauvignon was blended with a slight amount of Petite Verdot.
+The 2009 Cabernet Sauvignon was blended with a slight amount of Petit Verdot.
 This complex nose changes wonderfully in the glass over time – it is an elegant bouquet that starts with floral notes along with with black fruit – black cherry, and blackberry and as it opens deeper notes of earth, leather and smoke show.
 Also black licorice.
 It is dark purple in the glass with crimson hue notes.
 The palate is deliciously soft upon entry but quickly builds in structure – the mid palate strikes a nice balance between fruit, acid and structure.
 The finish is already well balanced considering the age of this wine and it lingers with dusty tannins and more subtle underlying sweet notes of mocha.